ccummings/canjs-contacts-tutorial/part1/part1.md

 This creates two models: `Contact` and `Category`.
 A model has 5 static methods you can use to create, retrieve, update and delete data.
 They are `findAll`, `findOne`, `create`, `update` and `destroy`.

 While it's possible to make our models work with any sort of backend, we have defined our models as if they were going to use a RESTful JSON backend.
 You may have noticed that these models are missing a few of the static functions I listed.
 That's because we don't need those operations on those models in our application, so they are omitted.

+It's important to point out here, that the model instances in CanJS are actually observables.
+In CanJS `can.Observe` provides the observable pattern for JavaScript objects.
+This means you can get and set properties, using `attr` and bind to property changes via a change event.
+When we use `findAll`, we are getting a `Model.List` which inherits `can.Observe.List`, which provides the obervable pattern for JavaScript arrays.
+A `Model.List` will fire events when an element is added, removed or updated in the list that can be bound to similar to individual instances.

 ## Fixtures